-55 Council Decision 2010/648/EU of 14 May 2010 on the signing, on behalf of the European Union, of the Agreement amending for the second time the Partnership Agreement between the members of the African, Caribbean and Pacific Group of States, of the one part, and the European Community and its Member States, of the other part, signed in Cotonou on 23 June 2000, as amended in Luxembourg on 25 June 2005 (OJ L 287, 4.11.2010, p.
+54 Council Decision 2010/648/EU of 14 May 2010 on the signing, on behalf of the European Union, of the Agreement amending for the second time the Partnership Agreement between the members of the African, Caribbean and Pacific Group of States, of the one part, and the European Community and its Member States, of the other part, signed in Cotonou on 23 June 2000, as amended in Luxembourg on 25 June 2005 (OJ L 287, 4.11.2010, p.
 1) (Annex IV to the Cotonou Agreement).

+55 Article 8(2)(3) CIR.
-57 Where actions are co-financed in parallel with a partner or other donor, the respective rules on nationality apply, i.e. EU rules apply to the part of the action financed by the external financing instruments (without extension) and the rules of the partner or other donor apply to the part financed by it.

-- Actions financed by more than one external financing instrument, including the EDF: natural and legal persons from countries identified under any of these instruments are eligible for the purpose of those actions.

-- Actions of a global, regional or cross-border nature financed by one of the external financing instruments: eligibility can be extended to natural and legal persons from countries, territories and regions covered by the actions.
+- Jointly co-financed actions / shared management / trust funds: whether implemented through direct or indirect management, where actions are co-financed jointly with a partner or other donors or implemented through a Member State in shared management, or through a trust fund established by the Commission, natural and legal persons from countries which are eligible under the rules of that partner other donor or Member State or determined in the constitutive act of the trust fund are also eligible 56. - Actions implemented through indirect management: natural and legal persons from countries eligible under the rules of the entrusted body are also eligible, except when the management is entrusted to partner countries.
+In the latter case, only the rules of the external financing instrument apply. - Actions financed by more than one external financing instrument, including the EDF: natural and legal persons from countries identified under any of these instruments are eligible for the purpose of those actions. - Actions of a global, regional or cross-border nature financed by one of the external financing instruments: eligibility can be extended to natural and legal persons from countries, territories and regions covered by the actions.

-For EDF-funded programmes, Annex IV to the Cotonou Agreement extends the eligibility in the following cases 58:
+For EDF-funded programmes, Annex IV to the Cotonou Agreement extends the eligibility in the following cases 57:

-- Actions implemented through an international organisation: all natural and legal persons who are eligible according to the rules of the organisation as also eligible, care being taken to ensure equal treatment of all donors.

-- Actions implemented as part of a regional initiative: natural and legal persons from a country participating in the relevant initiative are also eligible59.

-- Actions implemented through direct management and co-financed jointly with a partner or other donor or implemented through a trust fund established by the Commission: all natural and legal persons that are eligible under the rules of that partner or other donor, or under the rules determined in the trust fund constitutive act are also eligible60.

-- Actions implemented in indirect management through entrusted bodies (namely Member States or their agencies, the European Investment Bank and international organisations or their agencies): natural and legal persons who are eligible under the rules of that entrusted body as identified in the agreements concluded with the co-financing or implementing body are also eligible; In addition, where actions are co-financed jointly with a partner or other donor, all persons that are eligible under the rules of that partner or other donor are also eligible.
+- Actions implemented through an international organisation: all natural and legal persons who are eligible according to the rules of the organisation as also eligible, care being taken to ensure equal treatment of all donors. - Actions implemented as part of a regional initiative: natural and legal persons from a country participating in the relevant initiative are also eligible 58. - Actions implemented through direct management and co-financed jointly with a partner or other donor or implemented through a trust fund established by the Commission: all natural and legal persons that are eligible under the rules of that partner or other donor, or under the rules determined in the trust fund constitutive act are also eligible 59. - Actions implemented in indirect management through entrusted bodies (namely Member States or their agencies, the European Investment Bank and international organisations or their agencies): natural and legal persons who are eligible under the rules of that entrusted body as identified in the agreements concluded with the co-financing or implementing body are also eligible; In addition, where actions are co-financed jointly with a partner or other donor, all persons that are eligible under the rules of that partner or other donor are also eligible.